CA3LE/Keep-it-Simple-ads.txt-combiner/README.md

 # combine local and remote ads.txt files, only if updated.

-# Keep it Simple ads.txt combiner by CA3LE / TestMy.net 2020
+# Keep it Simple ads.txt combiner by Damon @ TestMy.net 2020

 # This script will check freestar's ads.txt, compare the date to your local ads.txt and update only if needed.
 # It will also combine your site's default ads.txt with freestar's.